What is HRIS?

 HCM versus HRIS versus HRMS

-HCM is a broad term that encompasses the practices, policies, processes, and software that an organization uses to manage its workforce, from hire to retire.
+HCM is a broad term that encompasses the practices, policies, processes, and software that an organisation uses to manage its workforce, from hire to retire.
 An HCM suite is often referred to as a human resources management system (HRMS), and includes HRIS software.

 An HRIS uses an employee database to support core HR processes that are more linear and quantitative in nature, like payroll processing or managing time and attendance.
 In comparison, HRMS refers to a more over-arching software solution that contains an HRIS, but also incorporates more qualitative and complex functionality involved in talent management.

-For example, an HRIS can help to automate and streamline processes such as employee timekeeping, and when this data is integrated into an HRMS system – the timekeeping data can be analyzed to improve productivity and planning – and in turn – even to help more efficiently automate tasks within the HRIS.
+For example, an HRIS can help to automate and streamline processes such as employee timekeeping, and when this data is integrated into an HRMS system – the timekeeping data can be analysed to improve productivity and planning – and in turn – even to help more efficiently automate tasks within the HRIS.

 In the diagram below, the overarching term of human experience management (HXM) has also been added because it shows the cultural shift from simply managing employees as a resource to creating a model that puts the employees and their hire-to-retire experience at the core of HR operations.